 TV stands double up as beautiful statement pieces that bring form and function to your living room.
 Thoughtful details keep unsightly cables tucked away neatly, with ample room to spare for your latest gaming console or other media equipment.

-Your entertainment unit can come in a wide range of styles, from the lowline to the wall units or the TV armoires.
+Your TV stand can come in a wide range of styles, from the lowline to the wall units or the TV armoires.

 Wall units are larger and usually have shelves that surround the TV.
 These are great for larger, more spacious homes and also provide additional storage options.
 The shelves surrounding the TV can vary in style too.
 They can have glass cases to display art pieces, photo frames or China, or can be used as bookshelves.

 Taking measurements is a prerequisite for purchasing the correct entertainment unit.
 Here are some measurement tricks.
-TVs should be placed at eye level when seated, this means mounting the TV at an average of 105 cm from the floor to the middle of the TV for optimal viewing pleasure.
+TVs should be placed at eye level when seated, this means mounting the TV at an average of 41 inches from the floor to the middle of the TV for optimal viewing pleasure.

 Apart from measuring the area your unit will be placed in, don’t forget to measure your TV.
-The unit shelf should be no more than 30 cm below the middle of your TV.
+The unit shelf should be no more than 12 inches below the middle of your TV.
 Even if you plan on mounting your TV, you need to make sure your entertainment unit will fit comfortably underneath it.

-If possible, place your sofa or armchair at around two and a half meters from your entertainment unit making sure you don’t suffer from eye fatigue.
+If possible, place your sofa or armchair at around 8 feet from your entertainment unit making sure you don’t suffer from eye fatigue.
 The length of your entertainment unit should fit nicely with the rest of your furniture.
 If you have a large loveseat, 3 seater sofa, or a massive modular sofa, you can add a larger unit.

 Acknowledge where your power source is in your home, then consider how far your unit will be from it and from other relevant points such as the Wifi router, cable TV point or fiber optics link, and assess how best to minimise the cabling.